ibm-cloud-docs/activity-tracker/launch.md

     For example, a LogDNA web UI looks like `https://app.eu-gb.logging.cloud.ibm.com/ext/ibm-sso/xxxxxxxxxx`.

+    You can also copy the LogDNA web UI URL that you get when you launch the LogDNA web UI through the {{site.data.keyword.cloud_notm}} UI.
+For example, a LogDNA web UI looks like `https://app.eu-gb.logging.cloud.ibm.com/xxxxxxxxxx/logs/view`.

-2. Enter the dashboard URL in a browser and log in to {{site.data.keyword.cloud_notm}.
+2. Enter the dashboard URL in a browser and log in to {{site.data.keyword.cloud_notm}}.

+    Notice that when you enter the following URL `https://app.eu-de.logging.cloud.ibm.com/xxxxxxxx`, you get a `404 page not found` error.

+    Valid formats are `https://<ENDPOINT>/ext/ibm-sso/xxxxxxxxxx` or `https://<ENDPOINT>/xxxxxxxxxx/logs/view`

 3. [Optional] You can also pass query parameters to refine the view that is displayed.